VERTEBRAL BODY TETHERING

 Ideal Candidates for VBT

-VBT is most effective in patients who:
+VBT helps patients who:

 It’s essential for patients to undergo a thorough evaluation by a specialized orthopedic surgeon to determine suitability for VBT.